 - Highways (55mph/90kph)

 There are no highway tolls along the Golden Circle.
 The only thing that's worth checking before setting out on the Golden Circle Tour is to fuel up your car at a gas station.

-Whilst there are gas stations along the way, you don’t want to worry about fuel when you’re surrounded by bubbling pools and gushing geysers.
+Whilst there are gas stations along the way, you don't want to worry about fuel when you're surrounded by bubbling hot springs and gushing geysers.

-One of the great advantages of renting your own car to complete the Golden Circle are all the extra stops and detours you can take along the way.
+One of the great advantages of renting your own car to complete the Golden Circle is all the extra stops and detours you can take along the way.

-You’ll pass this crater on your way back from the three main attractions of the Golden Circle.
-If you’ve got a chance to stop at this 6,500-year-old volcanic crater then we highly recommend you don’t miss out.
+You'll pass the Kerið crater on your way back from the three main attractions of the Golden Circle.
+If you've got a chance to stop at this 6,500-year-old volcanic crater then we highly recommend you don't miss out.

-Within the oval crater, you’ll find an azure coloured lake which beautifully contrasts with the shades of red, orange and black from the sand and rocks.
-If you go in the summer you’ll find bright green grass surrounding the crater, whilst in winter you’re more likely to find a white blanket of snow.
+Within the oval Kerid crater, you'll find an azure-colored lake that beautifully contrasts with the shades of red, orange and black from the sand and rocks.
+If you go in the summer you'll find bright green grass surrounding the crater, whilst in winter you're more likely to find a white blanket of snow.

 Kerid crater is near to the town of Selfoss, with a small parking lot designated for visitors.
 Please note that there is a small fee of 500 ISK per person to be paid just before entering the parking lot.